Gravel cycling: Gravel bicycle touring and bikepacking

-Riding on gravel roads has always been a part of bicycle touring, since its start in the 20th century.
-Also, already before the recent popularity of gravel bikes, part of the cycle tourists were riding what we would now call gravel bikes.
-Before, these bicycles.were often sold as dedicated touring bicycles, and seen as variants of randonneur bicycles.
+Riding on gravel roads has always been a part of bicycle touring, since its start in the 19th century.
+Due to a lack of paved roads in most regions, anyone partaking in an overnight bicycle ride had to prepare in a similar way to how modern gravel cyclists do.
+The bicycles they used shared characteristics with modern gravel bicycles.
+These bicycles were often sold as dedicated touring bicycles, and seen as variants of randonneur bicycles.

-Since the 2010s, gravel cycling and gravel bikes have been widely associated with one of the variants of bikepacking.
-Bikepacking is a form of traveling by bike with lightweight luggage but without bicycle racks or panniers (often off-road), so it is a lightweight variant of bicycle touring.
+Since the 2010s, gravel cycling and gravel bicycles have been widely associated with bikepacking, a variant of bicycle touring.
+Bikepacking is a form of traveling by bike with lightweight luggage, mostly without bicycle racks or panniers.
+Also, bikepacking is usually off-road, making it more closely associated with gravel cycling.

-Gravel bikes
+Equipment

+Bicycle

 The bicycles that cyclists use in gravel races and gravel rides can vary widely (can also be mountain bikes, cyclo-cross bicycles or racing bicycles with wider tires, depending on the conditions).